pcdshub/typhos/docs/source/basic_usage.rst

 Using the StyleSheet
 ====================
+Typhos ships with two stylesheets to improve the look and feel of the widgets.
+When invoking ``typhos`` from the CLI as normal, you can pass the ``--dark`` flag to use the dark stylesheet instead of the light mode, and a ``--stylesheet-add`` argument to use your own stylesheet in addition to Typhos's.
+If you want to completely ignore Typhos's normal stylesheet loading and use your own, you can pass the ``--stylesheet-override`` argument.

+Typhos also uses the same stylesheet environment variables as PyDM to load additional stylesheets.
+The PyDM environment variables respected here are:

+- ``PYDM_STYLESHEET``, a path-like variable that should contain file paths to qss stylesheets if set.
+- ``PYDM_STYLESHEET_INCLUDE_DEFAULT``, which should be set to 1 to include the default PyDM stylesheet or unset to not include it.

+The priority order for stylesheets in the case of conflicts is:

+1. The explicit ``styleSheet`` property on the display template
+2. The style elements from ``--stylesheet-add``
+3. User stylesheets from ``PYDM_STYLESHEET_INCLUDE_DEFAULT``
+4. Typhos's stylesheet (either the dark or the light variant)
+5. The built-in PyDM stylesheet

-While it is no means a requirement, Typhos ships with two stylesheets to improve the look of the widgets.
-By default this isn't activated, but can be configured with :func:`typhos.use_stylesheet`.
-The operator can elect whether to use the "light" or "dark" stylesheets by using the optional ``dark`` keyword.
-This method also handles setting the "Fusion" ``QStyle`` which helps make the interface have an operating system independent look and feel.
+Outside of the CLI, the stylesheets can be applied using :func:`typhos.compose_stylesheet`.
+This function also handles setting the "Fusion" ``QStyle`` which helps make the interface have an operating system independent look and feel.